Table of Contents

 Grades: It troubles me greatly that some students put so much more emphasis on getting the grades over actually learning the knowledge.
 Some degree of this is difficult to resist (e.g., cramming the night before the exam), but we all know what this can also mean when taken to the far extreme.

 You would do much better if you worked on learning the materials.
 Your grades reflect how well you have learned and not the other way around.
-One day you will leave CMU and will have to make a real living with what you have learned; your GPA and diploma can offer little solace to you or your boss if you cannot perform on the job.
+One day you will leave CMU, and you will have to make a real living with what you have learned; your GPA and diploma can offer little solace to you or your boss if you cannot perform on the job.

 The A/B cut-off is a perennial point of contention at the end of a term.
 Keep in mind, if you are performing near the boundary between A/B, (1) whether you receive an A or B, subject to noise and chance, is a correct outcome (don't be there); (2) whether you receive an A or B, it does not change how well you have really done and how well you will be able to do in the future (don't stay there).
 The purpose behind taking a course doesn't end with the term and letter grade.

 Cheating: For anyone even contemplating cheating, you should understand it is just not worth it.
 First of all, cheating cannot fix the fact that you really don't know or aren't able to do what you will need in the subsequent courses and in your later life.
-Second, although the chances of getting away with any one isolated instance of cheating is typically quite good, any one incident is also unlikely to have a noticeable positive impact on your semester letter grade.
-For that, one has to be cheating systematically, and one will surely get caught for that.
+Second, although the chances of getting away with any one isolated instance of cheating are typically quite good, any one incident is also unlikely to have a noticeable positive impact on your semester letter grade.
+For that, one has to be cheating systematically, and one will surely be caught for that.
 Third, think back to when you were little and how your mother could always tell when you lied.
 She couldn't read your mind; you were just more obvious than you think.
-By watching a student over the course of a semester, we (professors) have a very good sense for what is a student's expected performance and trend.
+By watching a student over the course of a semester, we (professors) have a very good sense of what is a student's expected performance and trend.
 You will get the grade you worked for.

 For someone who is feeling the pressure to cheat, the wrong thing to do is to succumb (obviously).
 The right thing to do is to recognize it as the warning sign of a deeper problem.
 Somehow you have let your study fall behind and out of control.
-If you continue the same course, your problem will only snowball.
+If you continue on the same course, your problem will only snowball.
 The only way to recover is to identify the problem and to change what you are doing to regain control.
 Cheating is a poor patch job that does nothing to fix the root of the problem.

-I use the following definition in my course syllabus: “To put it plainly, if what you are about to do is not a truthful reflection of your knowledge, ability and effort, you are about to cheat.
+I use the following definition in my course syllabus: “To put it plainly, if what you are about to do is not a truthful reflection of your knowledge, ability, and effort, you are about to cheat.
 More importantly, if what you are about to do is going to get you a better grade without helping you learn the course material, you are about to cheat.”

 The real meaning of A-/B+

-This of course applies also to B-/C+, C-/D+, etc.
+This, of course, also applies to B-/C+, C-/D+, etc.

 If term after term, you find yourself near the cut-off for A- and B+, don't be surprised with a 3.5 GPA in the long run.
 Then again, keep in mind, maintaining a 3.5 cumulative GPA is very good—not just good—and means something quite different from receiving one A-/B+ one time in one course.